 - 💬 Comments

 I may be a little biased (of course), but I truly believe this is the best smoked turkey breast recipe ever.
 It comes out so tender, juicy and full of flavor without brining.
 I recommend using my Homemade All-Purpose Seasoning Blend that makes a great poultry dry rub.
-If you want BBQ flavors for your turkey rub, try my Keto Seasoning for BBQ or my Low-FODMAP BBQ Rub, which add a deep, rich BBQ flavor.
-I love using either rub on these Traeger Beef Back Ribs that we enjoy year round.
+If you love tender white meat, try these Turkey Tenderloins made in the air fryer or make some Crockpot Turkey Tenderloins for a small crowd or weeknight dinner.

-Smoked turkey breast is an easy smoker recipe for beginners and experts alike and is ready to eat in under 3 hours.
-Between the seasoning and gentle smoke flavors infused in the meat, your turkey dinner will be incredible.
+This pellet grill turkey is an easy smoker recipe for beginners and experts alike and is ready to eat in under 3 hours.
+Between the seasoning and gentle smoke flavors infused in the meat, your turkey dinner will be incredible, especially if it is served with homemade sugar-free Cranberry Jam and some cheesy Cheddar Drop Biscuits.
+And, while you have the smoker going, impress your guests with some Smoked Stuffed Mushrooms.

-I used a boneless turkey breast, but you can also make this recipe with a bone-in turkey breast.
+I used a boneless breast to make this low-carb turkey recipe, but you can also use bone-in.
 Boneless breasts are easy to slice and take less time to cook, which I really like.

 Why you’ll love this recipe